 - Visas - Visitors to the United States must obtain a visa from one of the United States diplomatic missions unless they come from one of the visa-exempt countries or Visa Waiver Program countries.
 A valid passport is a must.

 - Currency - The United States dollar is the official currency of the United States.
 It has a sign: $ and a code: USD.
 Also, it abbreviated US$.
 One dollar is divided into 100 cents (Symbol: ¢).

 - Weather - The best times to visit Chattanooga for ideal weather are April to June.
-The average temperatures in Chattanooga vary drastically, and the weather feels nice some year, but often too hot in the summer and cold in the winter with a chance of rain or snow throughout most of the year.
+The average temperatures in Chattanooga vary drastically, often too hot in the summer and cold in the winter with a chance of rain or snow throughout most of the year.

 - Airports - Chattanooga Metropolitan Airport (Lovell Field) is 8 km east of downtown Chattanooga, in Hamilton County, Tennessee.
 The airport is owned and operated by the Chattanooga Metropolitan Airport Authority.